LeiWangUog/WRDS_Singal_FE_UOG/README.md

 # Database_UOG
-# This is CRSP_ibes MERGED DATABASE
+# Singal of Forcast error from 1970-2023